Satyake/Udacity-ND-Azure/README.md

 # Udacity-ND-Azure
-In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."

 In this problem, the goal is to predict the Probability or Likelihood of a customer defaulting.
 The dataset contained data obtained from various financial insitutes accross the world.
 The features in the dataset includes details like, loan amount, credit score, property held, age, income, equities owned .etc Using these features the ML model seeks to classify whether a client has defaulted or not.